Malwida von Meysenbug: Biography

 In 1862 von Meysenbug went to Italy with Olga Herzen, the daughter of Alexander Herzen, known as the "father of Russian socialism" (and whose daughters she taught) and resided there.
 Olga Herzen married Gabriel Monod in 1873 and established herself in France, but Malwida's poor health obstructed her from joining her.

 Von Meysenbug introduced Nietzsche to several of his friends, including Helene von Druskowitz.
 She invited Paul Rée and Nietzsche to Sorrento, a town which overlooks the bay of Naples, in the autumn of 1876.
 There, Rée wrote The Origins of Moral Sensations, and Nietzsche began Human, All Too Human.

 In 1890, the late nineteenth century English novelist George Gissing wrote in his diary that he was 're-reading Memoiren einer Idealisten'.

-In 1901 von Meysenbug was the first woman ever to be nominated for the Nobel Prize in Literature after having been nominated by the French historian Gabriel Monod.

 Malwida von Meysenbug died in Rome in 1903 and is buried in the Protestant Cemetery in the city.

+Nobel Prize in Literature

+In 1901, von Meysenbug was the first woman ever to be nominated for the Nobel Prize in Literature after having been nominated by the French historian Gabriel Monod.
+The Nobel Committee considered her writings to be inferior in nature and "certainly reveal great erudition and good presentation skills, but are partly of little importance in terms of content, and partly are marked by immature, radically socialist tendencies."